 Because weather can be unpredictable, we recommend guests be prepared for both warmer and cooler weather conditions that may occur on the same trip.
 Check area weather conditions prior to the travel date, but realize that weather may vary in the canyon from Moab or wherever the weather readings were taken.
 This link may give an idea of what to expect:

 Driving directly to Moab, UT or flying into Grand Junction, CO (GJT) or Salt Lake City, UT (SLC) and then renting a car or catching a shuttle make getting to Moab easy.
-We offer plenty of free parking for vehicles.
-Here are helpful details about getting to Moab (link is from our sister site, moabadventurecenter.com, and the Moab Adventure Center is where guests meet for the Green River 5-Day trip)
+Marriott SpringHill Suites (where we meet our guest the morning of the trip) offers plenty of free parking for vehicles.
+Also, flights into Moab (CNY) are available through Skywest (dba United) from Denver International (DEN).
+Here are helpful details about getting to Moab.

-We provide transportation from our Moab Adventure Center to the Moab Airport (a 25 minute ride) for a 45 minute flight to Sandwash (the trip start) and then a comfortable approximate hour bus ride back to Moab at the trip’s end.
-Guests who have left vehicles in the parking area will be delivered there, then the bus continues 5 minutes further to our Moab Adventure Center.
+We provide transportation from SpringHill Suites to the Moab Airport (a 15 minute ride) for a 45 minute flight to Sandwash (the trip start) and then a comfortable approximate hour bus ride back to SpringHill Suites at the trip’s end.